 During this time the gas giant Himinglaeva was also converted into a Jupiter Brain, and the entity within ascended to S:4 archailect status.
-This entity adopted the name Zetian, and in a surrise move opted to become affiliated to the Solar Organisation.
-The Large amounts of waste heat given off by Xinju and Zetian has encouraged the development of populous habitats on the moons of these worlds, several of which have adopted new names in the long history of the Ran system.
-For instance, Fimafeng became Kousa, Eldir became Xingan, and Gerd became Jince during the Rensin period.
+This entity adopted the name Speck in the Universe, and in a surprise move opted to become affiliated to the Solar Organisation.
+The large amounts of waste heat given off by Million Worlds Surge and Speck in the Universe has encouraged the development of populous habitats on the moons of these worlds, several of which have adopted new names in the long history of the Ran system.
+For instance, Fimafeng became Kousa, Eldir became Xingan, and Gerd became Jince during the League period.
 Also present are numerous habitable megastructures and a scattering of S:3 computronium nodes.

-The emergence of new virtual Xeno Factions at Ran (9000-Present) The virtual reality simulations of Unn and Bara inside the Xinju j-brain have produced a wide range of end results, some of which are lifeless, some include complex biospheres and some have produced novel forms of xenosophont.
+The emergence of new virtual Xeno Factions at Ran (9000-Present) The virtual reality simulations of Unn and Bara inside the Ægir J-brain have produced a wide range of end results, some of which are lifeless, some include complex biospheres and some have produced novel forms of xenosophont.